Kids Behavior Management: 25 Parenting Tips and Tricks (Part 1)

 Emotional granularity in a picture..

 24. Be conscious of your response.
 Kids are sponges who take in every reaction you have to every situation.
-If you have a strong reaction to food that you didn't like, the person you just spoke to, or the fact that you have to do chores too, they'll remember that and reiterate that later.
+If you have a strong reaction to food that you didn't like, the person you just spoke to, or the fact that you have to do chores too, they'll remember that and reiterate it later.
 This could be in the form of a grimace, a grunt, your comments, or any form of your body language.
-Become aware of it before they do.
+Become aware of it before they are.

 25. Don’t resort to bribes, negotiations, or bartering.
 When you do this, you undermine your sense of control and authority in their eyes.
 Be the parent and assert the authority.